Drawmer MC1.1 Review

 Drawmer MC1.1 Monitor Controller Review

-When you compare the design and build of the Drawmer MC1.1 to other product on the market today, it stands out for not only not being made in China (Are you listening Audient, Mackie, PreSonus) but also because of the discrete circuit design and sheer quality of construction, which includes a toroidal transformer driven power supply, built in.
+When you compare the design and build of the Drawmer MC1.1 to other products on the market today, it really stands out.
+Not only is it not made in China (a point some other brands could take note of – looking at you, Audient, Mackie, PreSonus), but it also features a discrete circuit design and exceptional build quality.
+This includes a toroidal transformer-driven power supply, which is built-in.

-In terms of features, the Drawmer MC1.1 is limited, deliberately so as there are other models in the Drawmer range to cover the needs of others with more complex setups.
-(The Drawmer MC1.1 is based on the MC2.1 in terms of circuit design.)
-Firstly, only one stereo balanced monitor output, but it does include another with RCA connectors to fit in with consumer audio systems.
+In terms of features, the Drawmer MC1.1 is intentionally limited, as other models in the Drawmer range cater to more complex setups.
+(The MC1.1 shares its circuit design with the MC2.1.)
+It has just one stereo balanced monitor output, along with another output via RCA connectors, making it compatible with consumer audio systems.

-Inputs are one stereo balanced XLR pair, plus a stereo RCA pair which can be switched between line level or phono level…yes, the Drawmer MC1.1 has a RIAA phono stage built in.
-While I do not need this feature, I can see many DJ setups taking advantage of this.
-In addition there is a 3.5mm AUX input suitable for mobile phones and MP3 players.
+For inputs, the MC1.1 offers one stereo balanced XLR pair and a stereo RCA pair that can be switched between line level and phono level – yes, it even has a built-in RIAA phono stage.
+While I don’t personally need this feature, I can see it being useful in many DJ setups.
+Additionally, there’s a 3.5mm AUX input for mobile phones and MP3 players.

-The front panel offers two large volume knobs, one for the main monitor outputs, and the other for the headphone output which is conveniently mounted next to the volume on the front panel.
-In addition there are five switches, three for selecting the input, and the other two for selecting the output.
-Interestingly you can have one, two or all three inputs on at the same time, and same thing for the outputs, they can both be on simultaneously.
+The front panel features two large volume knobs – one for the main monitor outputs and the other for the headphone output, which is conveniently located next to the volume control.
+There are also five switches: three for selecting inputs and two for selecting outputs.
+Interestingly, you can have one, two, or all three inputs active at the same time, and the same goes for the outputs – they can both be on simultaneously.

-If I was to nit pick a little, it would have been more convenient to have the 3.5mm AUX input on the front panel for most people, and the power button mounted on the rear is a little inconvenient, particularly for those who choose to rack mount the Drawmer MC1.1.
-(The rack mount kit does come with a front panel extension for the 3.5mm input) With the exception of those two little things, ergonomically at least the design is excellent.
+If I had to nitpick, it would be more convenient to have the 3.5mm AUX input on the front panel, and the power button being on the rear is a bit inconvenient, especially for those who plan to rack mount the MC1.1.
+(The rack mount kit does include a front panel extension for the 3.5mm input.)
+But aside from those small issues, the ergonomic design is excellent.

 Install & Setup

-For my needs, setup is pretty simple; I took the main outputs from the Focusrite and connected that into the XLR inputs on the rear.
-From there I connected the Tannoy monitors into the XLR outputs of the Drawmer, job done.
-I now have control of my monitor volume as well as headphone volume within reach, which along with the lack of turn on/off thump through the monitors, is everything I was hoping to achieve.
+For my setup, things were straightforward: I connected the main outputs from the Focusrite to the XLR inputs on the back of the Drawmer, then hooked up the Tannoy monitors to the XLR outputs of the Drawmer.
+That’s it—job done.
+Now I have easy access to control both the monitor and headphone volumes, and I’ve eliminated the annoying turn on/off thump through the monitors, which is exactly what I was aiming for.

-Another big benefit for me, is the fact that by not using the headphone outputs of the Focusrite, I have full 8 out/in on the Focusrite again.
-(See review for full understanding) As stated in the review of the Focusrite, many lower priced audio interfaces advertise huge numbers of inputs and outputs, but in fact have limited AD/DA converters, and require the loss of one function to use another.
-In the case of the Focusrite, to use either of the two headphone sockets requires the loss of two or four outputs.
+Another major advantage for me is that by not using the Focusrite’s headphone outputs, I regain full access to all 8 ins and outs on the Focusrite.
+(Refer to the Focusrite review for more details on this.)
+As I mentioned in that review, many lower-priced audio interfaces advertise a large number of inputs and outputs, but they often have limited AD/DA converters, meaning you have to sacrifice one function to use another.
+With the Focusrite, using either of the two headphone sockets means losing two or four outputs.

-Having the Drawmer in my setup means I no longer have to suffer that inconvenience at all.
-I get that for some users, whos needs are different, may require two headphone outputs, but for most users with home studios, one is enough, and the Drawmer solves the problem.
-My choice was to sell the Focusrite and buy a more expensive audio interface, but the Drawmer solves a few problems for me so it is the better choice.
+With the Drawmer in my setup, I no longer have to deal with that inconvenience.
+I understand that some users with different needs might require two headphone outputs, but for most home studio setups, one is sufficient, and the Drawmer addresses this perfectly.
+My other option was to sell the Focusrite and invest in a more expensive audio interface, but the Drawmer resolves several issues for me, making it the better choice.

 Sound Quality

-The sound quality of the Drawmer MC1.1 can be summed up with one word: Transparent.
-Given the price point this is quite an achievement really and Drawmer should be applauded for their efforts.
-Do not mistake transparent for thin either, there is plenty of clean punchy bass in the bottom end too.
-Essentially, the Drawmer is adding no colour to the sound which is exactly what you want from a monitor controller or pre-amp.
+The sound quality of the Drawmer MC1.1 can be summed up in one word: transparent.
+At this price point, that’s quite an achievement, and Drawmer deserves credit for it.
+Don’t mistake transparency for thinness, though—there’s plenty of clean, punchy bass in the low end as well.
+Essentially, the Drawmer adds no colour to the sound, which is exactly what you want from a monitor controller or preamp.

 Conclusion

-The Drawmer MC1.1 solved a number of issues in my studio setup, one was to prevent my monitors being nailed every time I turned off the audio interface.
-Secondly the convenience of having the studio volume right at hand, instead of having to reach down to the rack is quite a blessing.
-All the switches and volume controls feel smooth and solid.
+The Drawmer MC1.1 addressed several key issues in my studio setup.
+First and foremost, it protected my monitors from the harsh spikes that occurred every time I powered off my audio interface.
+Additionally, having the studio volume control right at my fingertips, instead of having to reach down to the rack, has been a real convenience.
+The switches and volume controls on the Drawmer feel smooth and solid, which adds to the overall experience.

-Perhaps one of the biggest benefits of the Drawmer MC1.1 in my setup at least, was that it allowed me to get more out of my Audio Interface, instead of having to sell it and buy a more expensive solution that provided the same capabilities of the Audio Interface and Drawmer MC1.1 combined.
+Perhaps the biggest advantage of the Drawmer MC1.1 in my setup is that it allowed me to maximise the functionality of my existing audio interface.
+Instead of having to sell it and invest in a more expensive solution that offers the combined capabilities of both the audio interface and the Drawmer, the MC1.1 provided a cost-effective and efficient solution.
 (See Focusrite 18i20 Review)

 Review Summary